ajbosman/islandora_proai/xml/README.md

 ### Object aux:xslt: new datastream

-First a new file containing the content of an XSLT datastream must be added to the directory `/islandora_proai/xml`.
-It should have a name like islandora_proai_xslt_myxslt.xsl where myxslt can be replaced by the DSID of the new datastream.
+First a new file containing the XSLT must be added to the directory `/islandora_proai/xml`.
+It should have a name like islandora_proai_xslt_myxslt.xsl where myxslt can be replaced by a DSID of the new datastream.
 The ingest function of the module recognizes this name and adds a datastream MYXSLT to the **aux:xslt** object.

 ## Changing **sdef:oai** and **sdep:oai**

-Changing the datastreams of **sdef:oai** and **sdep:oai** boils down to adding XML elements as listed below, while changing:
+Changing the datastreams of **sdef:oai** and **sdep:oai** boils down to adding XML elements in several datastreams.

+In the listings below [METHOD_NAME], [DSID_SOURCE] and [DSID_XSLT] must be changed:

 * [METHOD_NAME] by a short name, preferable lower case for the method, e.g. nl_didl
 * [DSID_SOURCE] by the datastream id of the datastream that is to be transformed by this method, e.g. MODS